-Websites faced two problems back in the late 90s: scalability (how many clients could simultaneously access the server) and availability (the need for minimal downtime).
-The solution was load balancing: using commodity servers and distributing the input/output load amongst them.
+When it comes to effective network operations, companies face two perennial problems: scalability (how many clients can simultaneously access the server) and availability (access with minimal downtime).
+The solution is load balancing in networking: using commodity servers and distributing the input/output load across those servers.

-A load balancer (versus an application delivery controller, which has more features) acts as the front-end to a collection of web servers so all incoming HTTP requests from clients are resolved to the IP address of the load balancer.
-The load balancer then routes each request to one of its roster of web servers in what amounts to a private cloud.
+A network load balancer (versus an application delivery controller, which has more features is discussed below) acts as the front end to a collection of web servers so all incoming HTTP requests from clients are resolved to the IP address of the load balancer.
+The network load balancer then routes each request to one of its rosters of web servers in what amounts to a private cloud.
 When the server responds to the client, the response is sent back to the load balancer and then relayed to the client.

-Load balancing is transparent to the clients (as far as they’re concerned there’s just one endpoint to talk to) and solves multiple service issues:
+The beauty of load balancing in networking is that it is transparent to your clients because as far as they’re concerned there’s just one endpoint to talk to.

 The benefits of advancing load balancing don’t just help your operations teams: your decision-makers, security teams, and DevOps departments will also feel the benefits.

-The first implementations of load balancing used custom hardware which had the advantage of extremely high performance and high availability.
-The downsides were, and still can be, cost—custom hardware can be more expensive—and that it’s a physical solution that is at odds with the move to software defined network (SDN) and software defined data center (SDDC) environments.
+The first implementations of network load balancing used custom hardware, which has the advantage of extremely high performance and high availability.
+The downsides are the high cost and the fact that hardware is a physical solution that is at odds with the move to software-defined networks (SDN) and software-defined data center (SDDC) environments.

-When you’re looking to provide high-performance web services at the scale of, for example, Facebook or eBay, you need to minimize network latency and improve response times required to connect to end users who could be anywhere in the world.
-Using multiple, geographically distributed data centers was the answer which, in turn, required a new solution: Global server load balancing (GSLB, also called cloud load balancing or multi-cloud load balancing).
+When you’re looking to provide high-performance web services at a large scale, you need to minimize network latency and improve the response times required to connect to end users who could be anywhere in the world.
+For larger companies, multiple geographically distributed data centers are the answer.
+Global data centers, in turn, require global server load balancing (GSLB), also called cloud load balancing or multi-cloud load balancing.

-A10’s market-leading products including the A10 Thunder® Application Delivery Controller (ADC) showcases our expertise in load balancing and application delivery to ensure server availability, protection of vulnerable applications, and accelerated content delivery.
-A10’s products offer superior processing power as well as outstanding cost-efficiency, typically 10x to 100x lower cost per subscriber versus traditional network vendors.
+A10’s products, including the A10 Thunder® Application Delivery Controller (ADC), are built on our expertise in network load balancing and application delivery.
+A10’s products ensure your server availability, protect vulnerable applications, and accelerate content delivery.
+What’s more, A10’s products offer superior processing power as well as outstanding cost efficiency, with typically 10x to 100x lower cost per subscriber versus traditional network vendors.

 Take this brief multi-cloud application services assessment and receive a customized report.Take the Survey